jin-bowen/POKEMON/README.md

     alpha = 0.5: using combined kernel of frequency and structure
     alpha = 1: using frequency kernel only(equivalent to a standard SKAT test)

+**--pdb**: *optional*
+    e.g., --pdb 5eli, POKEMON will run on the specificed protein:5eli rather the optimal one

 **--use_aa**: *optional*
     if explicitly flagged, the kernel will be further scaled by AA change weight from BLOSUM62 matrix

+**--figures**: *optional*
+    if explicitly flagged, POKEMON will save pymol figures
+    ** pymol must be installed to use this flag, see instruction here: https://pymol.org/2/**

 **--out_file**: required
-    output file where the POKEMON will write to
+    output file where the POKEMON will write

 ### Reference:
     TBD